meelgroup/approxmc/README.md

 ```

 ## How to Use
 First, you must translate your problem to CNF and just pass your file as input to ApproxMC.
 Voila -- and it will print the number of solutions of the given CNF formula.

-### Sampling Set
+### Independent set

-For several applications, one is typically not interested in solutions over all the variables and instead interested in counting the number of unique solutions to a subset of variables, called sampling set.
-ApproxMC allows you to specify the sampling set using the following modified version of DIMACS format:
+For most applications, we are want all solutions to the problem.
+To do this, you need to use the [MIS](https://github.com/meelgroup/mis) tool to find a small independent set of variables to your CNF.
+For example, for `formula.cnf` we can do:

 ```
-$ cat myfile.cnf
+docker run --rm -v `pwd`/formula.cnf:/in msoos/mis --timeout 300 /in
+[...]
-c ind 1 3 4 6 7 8 10 0
+** Copy-paste the following line in the top of your CNF for ApproxMC ** c ind 3 4 7 8 10 11 14 17 18 26 30 35 36 39 42 47 60 62 67 0
-p cnf 500 1
-3 4 0
 ```

-Above, using the `c ind` line, we declare that only variables 1, 3, 4, 6, 7, 8 and 10 form part of the sampling set out of the CNF's 500 variables `1,2...500`.
-This line must end with a 0.
-The solution that ApproxMC will be giving is essentially answering the question: how many different combination of settings to this variables are there that satisfy this problem?
-Naturally, if your sampling set only contains 7 variables, then the maximum number of solutions can only be at most 2^7 = 128.
-This is true even if your CNF has thousands of variables.
+You must copy the line starting with `c ind ...` to the top of your CNF before running ApproxMC.

+### Running ApproxMC
 In our case, the maximum number of solutions could at most be 2^7=128, but our CNF should be restricting this.
 Let's see:

 ```